Non-interactive zero-knowledge proof: Blockchain applications

 Zero-Knowledge Succinct Transparent Arguments of Knowledge are a type of cryptographic proof system that enables one party (the prover) to prove to another party (the verifier) that a certain statement is true, without revealing any additional information beyond the truth of the statement itself. zk-STARKs are succinct, meaning that they allow for the creation of short proofs that are easy to verify, and they are transparent, meaning that anyone can verify the proof without needing any secret information.

 Unlike the first generation of zk-SNARKs, zk-STARKs, by default, do not require a trusted setup, which makes them particularly useful for decentralized applications like blockchains.
 Additionally, zk-STARKs can be used to verify many statements at once, making them scalable and efficient.

 In 2019, HALO recursive zk-SNARKs without a trusted setup were presented.
-Pickles zk-SNARKs, based on the former construction, power MINA, the lightest blockchain.
+Pickles zk-SNARKs, based on the former construction, power Mina, the first succinctly verifiable blockchain.

-A list of zero-knowledge proof protocols and libraries is provided below along with comparisons based on transparency, universality, plausible post-quantum security, and programming paradigm.
+A list of zero-knowledge proof protocols and libraries is provided below along with comparisons based on transparency, universality, and plausible post-quantum security.
 A transparent protocol is one that does not require any trusted setup and uses public randomness.
 A universal protocol is one that does not require a separate trusted setup for each circuit.
 Finally, a plausibly post-quantum protocol is one that is not susceptible to known attacks involving quantum algorithms.